5 Don’ts of Working Remotely: Adapting to The Digital Transformation

 - It allows clearer expression as you can see body language and facial expressions

-Virtual meetings provide an excellent way to help drive the productivity of employees regardless of where they might live.
+Remember, when working remotely, verbal and psychological cues are somewhat filtered so the more face the face conversations you have the better.
+Virtual meetings provide an excellent way to help improve the clarity of expectations and drive the productivity of employees regardless of where they might live.
 Love them or hate them, virtual meetings are here to stay.

 2. Don’t take a “back seat” on organizing your space

-4. Don’t handle household chores during work hours
+3. Don’t mix household chores with work hours

+The need to get things done will never end and this includes household chores.
 One of the best ways to deal with this is to batch chores.
 This way, it doesn’t interrupt your work time.
 Also, note when your “high-energy” and “low-energy” times occur and schedule your day accordingly.
 People have different daily rhythms, times of day when they are most effective.
-Important work or activities that need creativity and intelligence should be scheduled for the time when you are most alert.
+Even though this may not be possible for everyone because of the nature of their job, important work or activities that need creativity and intelligence should be scheduled for the time when you are most alert.
 Routine or mundane tasks should be carried out during periods of low energy.

-To an extent that we can actually control, we must protect your peak productivity periods.
+To an extent that we can actually control, you must protect your peak productivity periods.
 In other words, “Build a dam.”

 There is a particular sofa in my house that I love to lounge on, especially when I get up early in the morning (which is every day) and I have those valuable 2 hours to myself.
-I love to sit there because it allows me to think and to do miscellaneous reading on all kinds of non-work related topics that I enjoy.
-The problem happens if I try to any serious work there…not happening.
+I love to sit there because it allows me to think, do my deep breathing exercises (I highly recommend it), and do miscellaneous reading on all kinds of non-work related topics that I enjoy.
+The problem happens if I try to any serious work there…not happening!!
 That couch continues to be a mental “anchor” for leisure that I can’t escape.
 Of course, I could find the solution for that through some yoga and emotional intelligence tactics, but why spoil my place of leisure even if it’s bad for my posture.

 What I’m saying here is to have a dedicated workspace so that your concentration could be higher and allows your mind to get used to the fact that it’s your workspace.
 It doesn’t necessarily have to be only one spot but don’t just pick arbitrary areas in your surroundings to do any serious work.